 [Kitakata City, Fukushima Prefecture] As many as 4,000 breweries remain.
 Kitakata, a town of warehouses that makes you feel like you have traveled back in time

-When you think of Kitakata City, Fukushima Prefecture, the first thing that comes to mind is ramen.
-It is said to be one of Japan's three major ramen, along with Sapporo ramen and Hakata ramen.
 It has a long history, and its origins date back to the late Taisho era, when a young man from China ran a food stall and sold Chinese noodles.
 After World War II ended, the number of ramen shops increased due to the repatriation of people from China who returned to Kitakata.

-In the 1980s, local governments began to improve old townscapes, and a boom in walking around the old townscape began.
-Kitakata City is one such city, and its landscape lined with warehouses has been featured in photo albums and on TV as ``Kitakata, the City of Storehouses,'' and many tourists have come to visit.
+Kitakata City is one such city, and its landscape lined with warehouses has been featured in photo books and on TV as "Kitakata, the city of warehouses," and many tourists have come to visit.
 At that time, there was a nationwide ramen boom, using local noodles and a soy sauce-based soup made with famous water originating from Mt.
 Nichiu Iimori (1,595 m above sea level), which towers over the border with Yamagata Prefecture.
 Takitakata's ramen is a big hit with tourists.
-The name of Kitakata ramen gradually spread around Tokyo due to word of mouth that ``Kitakata ramen was delicious.''

 Kitakata was the rice producing region of the Aizu domain.

-Kitakata was called "Kitagata" because it was located north of Aizuwakamatsu, the center of Aizu, and was an agricultural and mountainous village with several villages.
-Aizu is the home of Sawara Juro Yoshitsune, who achieved great military fortune in the Oshu Conquest (1189), a battle launched by Minamoto no Yoritomo to subjugate the Oshu Fujiwara clan, which boasted a powerful force in the Tohoku region.
+Aizu was founded by Yoritomo Sawara, who achieved great military fortune in the Oshu Conquest (1189), a battle to subjugate the Oshu Fujiwara clan, which boasted a powerful force in the Tohoku region.
 It was given by Yoritomo as a territory.
 Later, through the Shingu clan, the Ashina clan came to rule all of Aizu during the Muromachi period.
 The Ashina clan developed the villages in the north and opened markets in some of them.

 In the Edo period, the lord of Aizu, Gamo Ujisato, encouraged the development of new fields in the north as well as the development of the castle town.
 In the northern part of the country, which became a rice-producing region, rice production increased, and due to the availability of high-quality water, sake brewing also flourished, and the production of miso and soy sauce also began.
 It was also around this time that warehouses began to be built for brewing sake, miso and soy sauce.